TheDIYGuy999/Micro_RC_Receiver/README.md

 # This is an ATMEL Mega328P / NRF24L01+ based 2.4GHz radio receiver
 ## Features:
+- Compatible with this transmitter: https://github.com/TheDIYGuy999/RC_Transmitter
 - Programmable with Arduino IDE
 - 4 RC servo connectors
+- SBUS output
+- Outputs for Headlights, indicators, taillights with brake lights
+- Additional switching output
+- Support for self balancing robot or car with stability control (using an MPU-6050 sensor)
-- integrated TB6612FNG dual dc motor driver
+- Integrated TB6612FNG dual dc motor driver
-- serial header (with SBUS support)
+- Serial header (with SBUS support)
 - I2C header (for example for the supported MPU-6050)
 - ICSP header for programming with Arduino IDE (use "TheDIYGuy999 328P" board definition and set brownout voltage to 1.8V)
 - NRF24L01+ SMD module integrated
 - very small size
+- Up to 10 vehicle addresses selectable, allows to use the same remote controller for 10 vehicles
-- Eagle files are also provided, if you want to build your own receiver!
+- Eagle & Gerber files are also provided, if you want to build your own receiver!

 See: https://www.youtube.com/playlist?list=PLGO5EJJClJBCjIvu8frS7LrEU3H2Yz_so